nodejs/node/doc/api/esm.md

 * `context` {Object}
   * `format` {string|null|undefined} The format optionally supplied by the `resolve` hook.
+  * `importAssertions` {Object}
 * `defaultLoad` {Function}
 * Returns: {Object}
   * `format` {string}
   * `source` {string|ArrayBuffer|TypedArray}

 The `load` hook provides a way to define a custom method of determining how a URL should be interpreted, retrieved, and parsed.
+It is also in charge of validating the import assertion.

 The final value of `format` must be one of the following: